 And really, who cares what anyone else thinks.
 If it takes you 5 tries to dock correctly and safety, then so be it.
 Everyone was a beginner once!

-What do you think of a trip like this on one of France’s canals?
+What do you think of canal trips like this in France?

 There is nothing to worry about as far as piloting a rental boat vs. nonrental.
 There are SO many companies, it’s rare I see boats that aren’t rentals (and I live right next to the Canal du Midi).
 Rentals account for the vast majority of the vessels on the canals.